 those problems can be the result of poor

-indoor air quality.
-If left untreated, poor indoor air can cause those inside to develop
+If left untreated, poor indoor air can cause those inside to develop long-term

-long-term health issues, here are some ways you can improve the quality
+health issues.
+Below we have laid out some ways you can improve the quality

 of air inside your home.